rishabhchitlangia/dsa-project/readme.txt

 /********************************************************************************
- * This program motoGT and ultimate tic-tac-toe; game developed for recreational purpose
+ * This program has motoGT and ultimate tic-tac-toe game developed for recreational purpose
  * and as a part of project.
  * Copyright (C) 2016 Rishabh Chitlangia rishabh.chitlangia96@gmail.com
  *